Steps to Complete for Loan Disbursement

 Federal Direct Graduate PLUS Loan

-The Federal Direct Graduate PLUS loan interest rate is 6.84% in 2015-16 and repayment begins 60 days after full disbursement, however, the student can request a deferment.
-Origination fee assessed on all loans 4.292% until September 30, 2015 and 2.272% on or after October 1, 2015.
+The Federal Direct Graduate PLUS loan, is credit based and requires completion of the online application. the interest rate is 6.31% in 2016-17 and repayment begins 60 days after full disbursement, however, the student can request a deferment.
+Origination fee assessed on all loans is 4.276%.
 You will need to complete the FAFSA to be eligible.
-To apply go to www.studentloans.gov.
-First time borrowers - complete your MPN - Master Promissory note at www.studentloans.gov.
+To apply go to https://studentloans.gov.
+First time borrowers - complete your MPN - Master Promissory note at https://studentloans.gov.

 Maximum annual loan limits